microsoft/AzureMonitorCommunity/Azure Services/Azure Monitor/Agents/Migration Tools/DCR Config Generator/README.md

 | `OutputFolder`          | NO        | The output folder path.
 If not provided, the working directory path is used   |

 3. Outputs:
- 1. For each supported `DCR type`, the script produces a DCR ARM template (ready to be deployed) and a DCR payload (for users that don't need the arm template)
+ -  For each supported `DCR type`, the script produces a DCR ARM template (ready to be deployed) and a DCR payload (for users that don't need the arm template)

- 2. This is the list of currently supported DCR types:
+ - This is the list of currently supported DCR types:
   1. **Windows** contains `WindowsPerfCounters` and `WindowsEventLogs` data sources only
   2. **Linux** contains `LinuxPerfCounters` and `Syslog` data sources only
   3. **Custom Logs** contains `logFiles` data sources only
   4. **IIS Logs** contains `iisLogs` data sources only
   5. **Extensions** contains `extensions` data sources only along with any associated perfCounters data sources
-    1. `VMInsights`
+    - `VMInsights`

-    If you would like to add support for a new extension type, please reach out to us.
+    - PS: If you would like to add support for a new extension type, please reach out to us.

 # Contacts